ziadh/LibSwitch/README.md

 # CompSwitch

-CompSwitch is a React application designed to convert code snippets between different libraries.
-Currently, it supports converting code between Flutter, React Native, and React.
-Leveraging Google's Generative AI, this tool simplifies the process of translating code between these frameworks with ease.
+CompSwitch is designed to convert code snippets between different libraries.
+Currently, it supports converting code between Flutter, React Native, React, Vue, Angular, and Svelte.
+Leveraging OpenAI's ChatGPT, this tool simplifies the process of translating code between these frameworks with ease.

 ## Features